- Can we funnel the CT series into 15 concepts?

 Radical Theory #12: The Ancient Mammalian Pathway naturally selects for the cold adapted Epi-paleo diet in all cold adapted eutherian mammals.
 To access this food source their nervous systems were adapted to remain insensate to pain after and adaptation period.
 This period differs across species but it is present even in humans after two weeks of peripheral surface cold sensation.

 The best food source then for a cold adapted mammals biochemistry would be a ketogenic version of the paleolithic diet (Epi-paleo Rx) that has a high omega 3 content.
 The reason is simple.
-More omega 3’s are needed in cold environments to provide for accurate cell membrane signaling due to increased double bounds in their chemical structures.
+More omega 3’s are needed in cold environments to provide for accurate cell membrane signaling due to increased double bounds in their chemical structures of DHA.

 VLC Warning: VLC in a warm adapted world has serious limitations.
 Be aware of them.